linode/apl-docs/product/roadmap.md

 ### 2023 Q4

 - Implement status indicators within the Otomi Console to keep team users informed about the status of various components, including the Drone pipeline, Build process, Workload management, and Service availability.
-- Create a Team Dashboard that provides an overview of team-specific namespaces and their associated resources, using Prometheus metrics as a basis for this information.
 - Deploy Otomi by leveraging Drone and ArgoCD.
-- Quality assurance cluster for continuous Otomi hardening and performance test
+- Quality assurance cluster for continuous Otomi hardening and performance test.

 ### 2024 Q1

+- Create a Team Dashboard that provides an overview of team-specific resources, using Prometheus metrics as a basis for this information.
 - Strengthen the Istio service mesh configuration.
-- Enhance network policies across the platform.
 - Add support for ARM architecture.
 - Enable configurable storage classes.
-- Establish separate Kubernetes namespaces for Team Applications.
 - Implement Gitea with a database managed by the CloudNativePG operator.
 - Implement Drone with a database managed by the CloudNativePG operator.

 ### 2024 Q2

+- Enhance network policies across the platform.
 - Develop disaster recovery procedures for core Otomi applications, such as Gitea, Keycloak, Drone, and Harbor.
+- Establish separate Kubernetes namespaces for Team Applications.
 - Ensure Otomi's security compliance with hardening guides from NSA and CISA.
 - Create an Application Dashboard.